Basic Trading Tips (Forex Beginners)

 |

-Knowing the special features of each currency pair can make the difference.
-That is why it is better to trade a couple of Forex pairs than 8-10 Forex pairs.
+Knowing the special features of each currency pair can make a significant difference.
+That is why it is better to trade a couple of Forex pairs rather than 8–10 pairs.
 Knowledge is power when trading Forex.

-Find the most complete Forex Trading Guide on the web: » Forex Trading Guide
+Forex Trading Guide on FxPros.net: » Forex Trading Guide

 Forex Trading Tip 2: “Follow the trend”